These Cheddar Olive Bites only take 5 ingredients and 30 minutes to make. They are a perfect recipe for a potluck or buffet.

 A few years ago I came across a simple recipe for a different twist on the cheddar olive biscuits I love.
-With only five ingredients, fast prep time and the ability to make these ahead, freeze and bake as needed, these cheddar olive bites are the perfect food for me to take to our Neighborhood get together after church on Christmas Eve or my family’s Christmas brunch.
+With only five ingredients and fast prep time these cheddar olive bites are the perfect food for me to take to our Neighborhood get together after church on Christmas Eve or my family’s Christmas brunch.
 When Sadie from Dairy Good Life asked me to be a part of the #DairyChristmas group blog, I knew right away that these tasty little bites were the perfect recipe to share.
 Since Sadie and her family ship the milk from their farm to Land O’ Lakes, I made sure to use their butter!

 Cheddar Olive Bites

 5TBS Melted Butter

 - Drain olives and pat dry with a towel.

 - In a mixing bowl combine cheese, flour and seasoning and toss together.
 Pour in melted butter and combine until the dough holds it’s shape.

 - Wrap each olive in a thin layer of dough.
 I find it helps to use my hands to make the dough as thin as I can before I wrap the olive.
 Roll the olive around in your hand to make it ball shaped and then place on a cookie sheet or baking stone.

 - Bake olives for 15-20 minutes, until they are golden brown all over.

 Be sure to check out these other delicious recipes from dairy farmers around the country that have joined in our special #DairyChristmas group blog!

 - Posset-ively Eggnog Is Ice Cream by Farmer Bright